-4 Implementing the first-best in the general case
+4. Implementing the first-best in the general case

-In general, neither sequential nor simultaneous search is optimal.
-In any period, it may be optimal for several buyers to acquire information, and the set of buyers that should become informed may depend on the information acquired so far.
-Hence the first-best search is in general a stochastic procedure with parallel search.13 In this section, we show that the first-best search procedure can be implemented with a revelation mechanism.
+In this section we turn to the general case in which the buyers' values are possibly correlated and the first-best search procedure could be stochastic with parallel search.
+That is, in any given period, it may be optimal for several buyers to acquire information, and the set of buyers that should become informed may depend on the information acquired so far.15 We will show that no matter how the first-best procedure looks, the seller can implement it with a revelation mechanism.